Home insurance pricing explained

 The nature and number of claims

-Just like car insurance, we look at any claims you’ve made in the past five years.
-People with fewer or no claims can expect to get a cheaper price for home insurance.
+People with fewer or no claims usually get a cheaper price for home insurance.

 Growing family

-If you have a child or a family member moves in, you need to tell us so we can look at your cover and this may affect your price.
-Similarly, if someone leaves your home – say your teen flies the nest for uni – let us know and we can look at your price.
+If you have a child or if a family member moves in, you need to tell us as this may affect your price.

-Things you can't control - external factors
+Things you can't control (external factors)

 Severe weather